Impressionism: a historical reconstruction

 1876, the used techniques:

-The following partakers exhibited aquarelles: Lepic in total 14 (nos.
-124-133); Jean-Baptiste Millet showed at least 5 aquarelles (nos 138-141 +147); Morisot 3 (no.179-181).
+The following 4 partakers exhibited aquarelles: Lepic in total 16 (nos.
+124-133; note: no.124 contained 5 aquarelles; no.126+127 each two); Jean-Baptiste Millet showed at least 5 aquarelles (nos 138-141 +147); Morisot 3 (no.179-181).
 The technique of Léon Ottin his art-works was not indicated in the catalogue; still it is suggested that 10 works were aquarelles (no.195+196), but it is even possible that all his 22 works were aquarelles; for the counting I assume 10.
-So in total there were probably 32 aquarelles exhibited, about 11% of the total amount of art-works.
+So in total there were probably 34 aquarelles exhibited, about 11,4% of the total amount of art-works.

-The following partakers exhibited pastels: Degas 1x (no.42); Morisot showed 3 ‘dessins au pastel’ (no.182); Renoir 1 (no.226).
-So in total there were probably 5 pastels exhibited, about 2% of the total amount of art-works.
+The following 3 partakers exhibited pastels: Degas 1x (no.42); Morisot showed 3 ‘dessins au pastel’ (no.182); Renoir 1 (no.226).
+So in total there were 5 pastels exhibited, about 1,7% of the total amount of art-works.

-The following partakers exhibited drawings: Cals 3x (no.33+34+35); Jean-Baptiste Millet probably showed 2 (sépia) drawings (nos 145+146); Rouart showed 2 drawings, 1 with chinese ink (no.234) and 1 with sépia (no.235).
-The catalogue indicates that Degas exhibited a drawing (no.59); it is uncertain if it was a pure drawing, still I will count it as such.
+The following 4 partakers exhibited drawings: Cals 3x (no.33+34+35); Degas 1x (no.59); Jean-Baptiste Millet probably showed 2 (sépia) drawings (nos 145+146); Rouart showed 2 drawings, 1 with chinese ink (no.234) and 1 with sépia (no.235).
 So in total there were probably 8 drawings exhibited, about 2% of the total amount of art-works.

 The ‘paneau decoratif’ of Monet (no.162) probably was a normal oil painting.